arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 \end{align}
 $$

-[Two-tailed](https://en.wikipedia.org/wiki/One-_and_two-tailed_tests) (non-directional) tests are more general (more conservative);  [one-tailed](https://en.wikipedia.org/wiki/One-_and_two-tailed_tests) (directional) tests are used when we expect a direction of the treatment effect (e.g., we want to compare a new with an established web-page interface and we care only about assessing if the new will be better than the existing one).
+[Two-tailed](https://en.wikipedia.org/wiki/One-_and_two-tailed_tests) (non-directional) tests are more general (more conservative);  [one-tailed](https://en.wikipedia.org/wiki/One-_and_two-tailed_tests) (directional) tests are used when we expect a direction of the treatment effect (e.g., we want to compare a new webpage interface with an established one and we care only about assessing if the change will improve what is currently deployed).

 <!-- Z-test is any statistical  -->